Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="clear"></a>  clear

-The **clear** command will clear all the text in the teminal window, leaving you with a fresh view.
+The **clear** command will clear all the text in the terminal window, leaving you with a fresh view.
 To clear you window, type

 ```bash
 clear